The Ultimate Guide to Email Templates – Everything You wanted to know!

 Things to take point while coding

-- Use Semantic Code: People rely on screen reader for ‘reading’ emails.
-By using relevant semantic code for heading <h_> and paragraphs <p>, screen readers can differentiate between the two and making reading your email a pleasant experience.
+- Use Semantic Code: People rely on a screen reader for ‘reading’ emails.
+By using a relevant semantic code for heading <h_> and paragraphs <p>, screen readers can differentiate between the two and making reading your email a pleasant experience.

-- Add a relevant title: Adding title in your emails can double up as the preheader text as well as help your email subscriber gain some context when relying on screen readers.
+- Add a relevant title: Adding a title in your emails can double up as the preheader text as well as help your email subscriber gain some context when relying on screen readers.

 - Tables as presentation: By adding role=”Presentation” to each table, screen reader will read the content of your email body instead of each cell.

 - Accommodate ample white space: Whitespace is the best friend of anyone who is going to read your email on a device held at an arm’s length while being surrounded in a crowded subway. whitespace provides a breathing space between different elements in your email and helps a subscriber to glance through the entire email copy.

 Common Mistakes in email template